Installation

 Install the plugin

-In the same Epic Games Launcher Diversion page, click Install to Engine and choose the version of Unreal Engine you want to install the plugin to.
+Choose the correct version of the Unreal Engine you want to install the plugin to and click

 Configuration

-After installing the plugin, you’ll need to configure it for each project to use Diversion as your source control provider.
+After installing the plugin, you’ll need to configure it for each project to use Diversion as your source control provider.1

 Activate the plugin